 from which we computed the equilibrium value (using equation (4)):

-As stated, Target Corp.’s historical OMAD appears stationary; thus, its equilibrium OMAD is close to the mean = 6.773%, with a small standard deviation = 0.98%, and quartiles Q1 = 6.276%, Q2 (Median) = 6.911%, and Q3 = 7.432%.
-This is an unusually narrow interquartile range (IQR = 1.156%) that vitiates our need to compute a confidence interval for Target's equilibrium point.
+Target Corp.’s equilibrium OMAD is close to the mean = 6.773%, with a small standard deviation = 0.98%, and quartiles are Q1 = 6.276%, Q2 (Median) = 6.911%, and Q3 = 7.432%.
+The very narrow standard errors and interquartile range (IQR = 1.156%) vitiate our need to compute a confidence interval for Target's equilibrium point.
 The action proposed here is that we would estimate the intercept (α) and slope (β) coefficients of the AR(1) model for every comparable company to the tested party, and then compute a range of their equilibrium values.
-FYI, we used 39 data points and the Ljung-Box Q statistics = 20.23.
-The t-statistic of the slope coefficient of AR(1) is significant (4.33), but not that of overfitting AR(2) (1.78).
+We used 39 data points (Year 1 = 1978 to 2016) and the R-square = 49.9%.
+The t-statistic of the slope coefficient of AR(1) is significant (4.33), but not that of overfitting AR(2) (1.78) to correct for potential serial correlation among the residuals of (1).

 Variance and Profit Interval

-The variance of Y(t) is computed with the formula:
+The variance of Y(t) is computed with the formula (ignoring the covariance between the current and lagged values of the dependent variable):

 (6) V(Y(t + 1)) = β2 V(Y(t)) + σ2,